580 Cox Road Cocoa FL 32926 Tel: 321-340-3205

 German cockroaches are small but mighty.
 Adults are only about half an inch in length and have a light brown or tan color.
 They have two distinct dark stripes running down their backs, making them relatively easy to identify.
 Despite their size, these little guys are swift and love to hide in cracks and crevices.

 German cockroaches are homebodies.
 They prefer warm, humid environments and are often found in kitchens and bathrooms.
-These invaders are nocturnal, so if you see one during the day, it’s a sign of a major infestation.
+These invaders are nocturnal, so seeing one during the day is a sign of a major infestation.
+They also reproduce quickly, with a single female capable of producing up to 30,000 offspring annually!

 German roaches are scavengers and aren’t picky eaters.
 They’ll feed on almost anything, including soap, toothpaste, and even glue.

-If you suspect you have German roaches, keep an eye out for small droppings that look like black pepper.
+If you suspect you have a German roach problem, watch for small droppings that look like black pepper.
 You might also find egg cases, which are brown and about the size of a grain of rice.
 These signs are usually found near food sources or in hidden areas like behind appliances.

 What Do American Cockroaches Look Like?

 American cockroaches are the giants of the roach world.
 They can grow up to three inches long and have a reddish-brown color.
 They also have a yellowish figure-eight pattern on the back of their heads.
-Unlike their German cousins, American roaches are much harder to miss due to their large size.
+Their size alone makes them hard to miss, especially compared to their smaller German cockroach relatives.

 American roaches, while scavengers like German cockroaches, prefer decaying organic matter but won’t turn down a meal of crumbs or pet food.